praytoo/Capstone1-AccountingLedgerApplication/README.md

 ## 📋 Requirements

 ### Home Screen
-The home screen should give the user the following options.
+The home screen should give the user the following options:
-The application should continue to run until the user chooses to exit.

 - `D)` **Add Deposit** — Prompt user for deposit info and save to CSV
 - `P)` **Make Payment (Debit)** — Prompt user for debit info and save to CSV
 - `L)` **Ledger** — Display the ledger screen
 - `X)` **Exit** — Exit the application

+The application should continue to run until the user chooses to exit.

 ### Ledger Screen
 All entries should show the newest entries first.